YalDan/icc.isvm/Readme.md

 paper, as well as Massara and Aste (2019), Procacci and Aste (2019), Wang and Aste (2022) for ICC, as well as Aït-Sahalia, Li, and Li (2021) for the ISVM methodology.
-Similar implementations can be found in those original works, however not for tbe MR-ISVM approach.
+Similar implementations can be found in those original works, however not for the MR-ISVM approach.

 # 2 Usage